codenamehaylz/horiseon-code-refactor/README.md

 ## Usage

+Look at the index.html and style.css files in the repository to view my comments throughout the code, which identifies all the changes that were made.

-By clicking the links in the header of the webpage, you can jump to that particular section of the page.
+On the deployed website, you can click the links in the header to jump to that particular section of the page.

 ## License